cadaroya/covenant-iot/covenant-arduino/README.md

      - Select `Tools/Processor/ATmega328P`
      - Select `Tools/Port/<whichever port the ACEduino is plugged into>`
 - Download the [WiFiEsp library](https://github.com/bportaluri/WiFiEsp/archive/master.zip)
-- Go to `Sketch/Include Library/Add .ZIP Library`
+- Go to `Sketch/Include Library/Add .ZIP Library` in the IDE
 - Select `WiFiEsp.zip`
+- Go to `File/Preferences` and note the `Sketchbook Location`
+- Open `<Sketchbook Location>/libraries/WiFiEsp-master/src/utility/debug.h` in a text editor
+- Add `#define _ESPLOGLEVEL_ 2` immediately below `#include <stdio.h>`
+  - This is needed to limit the number of debug serial messages sent to just the errors & warnings
+  - `#define _ESPLOGLEVEL_ 0` may be used instead for actual deployment

 # Setting up the hardware
 - Plug the ESP-12E *WiFi shield* over the Arduino